Current Research

 Codex Poetics: Romantic Books and the Politics of Reading

-This project has been supported by a pilot grant at the John Rylands Research Institute in 2019 and a Leverhulme Research Fellowship, 2022-23.
+This project was supported by a pilot grant at the John Rylands Research Institute in 2019 and a Leverhulme Research Fellowship, 2022-23.

 Keynotes